DragonMinded/bemaniutils/bemani/api/README.md

    * ``exact`` - This profile is for the requested game/version.
 Additional attributes specified below are for this game/version.
    * ``partial`` - This profile is for the requested game, but a different version.
 If the server is capable of doing so, additional attributes should be converted for correct consumption for the game/version requested by the client.
 If it is not possible, they should be set to -1 to indicate they are not available for the requested game/version.

+### Dance Evolution Additional Attributes and Documentation

+The following attributes should be returned (if available) by all profiles belonging to the Dance Evolution series.

+* ``area`` - The string area as set on the cabinet when creating a profile on DDR.
+If unavailable, this should be set to "".

 ### DDR Additional Attributes and Documentation

 The following attributes should be returned (if available) by all profiles belonging to the DDR series.